 orca script is present and executable by running

 ./orca --help.
 You should see usage information.

-orca can contact the REM hosts you wish to upgrade by running the follow command:
+orca can contact the hosts you wish to upgrade by running

-You should see status information about all the hosts specified.
+should see status information, such as the current live cluster and lists of services, about all the hosts specified.